shahrajabian/shahrajabian.github.io/_pages/about.md

 * Safety-Critical Systems
 * Assured Autonomous Systems and Robotics

 In my free time, I like to stay active with sports like bodybuilding and running, and I really enjoy outdoor adventures like hiking, camping, and climbing with friends and family.
-I used to do kickboxing too—it was a fun challenge!
+I used to do kickboxing too.

 Thanks for stopping by my website!
 Whether you're a fellow researcher, a student exploring the field, or just curious about what I do, I hope you find something here that sparks your interest.
 Feel free to [reach out](mailto:m.shahrajabian99@gmail.com) if you have any questions or want to chat about possible collaborations!